Oxyaine/RainWorldBestiary/README.md

 `Default = false`
 Whether this module and the previous module should be separated by a new line '\n'.
 Otherwise just separates with a space.

+#### "translate" : bool
+`Default = true`
+Whether to run the body of this module through the in-game translator, if no translation is found, then nothing will happen

 ## Title Sprite